-In June 2009, the FASB approved its Accounting Standards Codification, or Codification, as the single source of authoritative United States accounting and reporting standards applicable for all non-governmental entities, with the exception of the SEC and its staff.
-The Codification, which changes the referencing of financial standards, is effective for interim or annual financial periods ending after September 15, 2009.
-Therefore, in the Company's first quarter of fiscal 2010, all references made to US GAAP will use the new Codification numbering system prescribed by the FASB.
-As the Codification is not intended to change or alter existing US GAAP, it is not expected to have any impact on the Company's Consolidated Financial Statements.
+In June 2009, the FASB approved its Accounting Standards Codification, (the "Codification"), as the single source of authoritative United States accounting and reporting standards applicable for all non-governmental entities, with the exception of the SEC and its staff.
+The Codification, which changes the referencing of financial standards, was effective for interim or annual financial periods ending after September 15, 2009.
+Therefore, starting in the Company's first quarter of fiscal 2010, any references made to US GAAP use the new Codification numbering system prescribed by the FASB.
+The Codification was not intended to change or alter existing US GAAP and, as a result, it did not have any impact on the Company's Consolidated Financial Statements.